Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/faq.md

           our current pattern and instructions.
       - q: How accurate are your patterns?
         a: We are working from patterns chosen by the organizations accepting the masks.
-          Before we share them with the sewests, we make a sample, check the pattern, alter language as needed, and make a tutorial video.
+          Before we share them with the sewists, we make a sample, check the pattern, alter language as needed, and make a tutorial video.
 Between the six people in our core team we have over 100 years of sewing experience.
 We have professionally sewn, run numerous costume shops,